Maldives - Profile

-- As a convenient stop-over for yachts either previously bound for the Red Sea, or more currently, enroute via the Cape of Good Hope, Uligamu, in the northern part of the archipelago, is a useful Port of Entry.
+- As a convenient stop-over for yachts bound for either the Red Sea, or enroute via the Cape of Good Hope, Uligamu, in the northern part of the archipelago, is a useful Port of Entry.
 Basic provisions can be found here, although fuel can be difficult to find.
 Male is better for both.

 - The building of a deep-water marina on Dhonakulhi island has enhanced the facilities in the Northern Maldives.

 - The Maldives government generally regards land-based resort visitors as making a more valuable contribution to their tourist industry, consequently the fees for yachts, even if making a brief stop, are high.
 From November 1st 2014 the government "Tourist Goods and Services Tax" (TGST), introduced in 2011, has risen again and is now 12%.
 This is implemented on all goods and services provided to tourists by resorts and tourist related establishments.